Henry Smeathman: Sierra Leone

 Smeathman made his voyage to Africa aboard a trade ship called the Fly, which was transporting barrels of rum to the West African coast.
-The Fly arrived at Sierra Leone on December 12, 1771.
+The Fly arrived at Sierra Leone on 12 December 1771.
 Smeathman was given some key contacts in West African coast including Afro-European slave trading families, presumably from Drury, Fothergill or Banks.
-With these contacts, Smeathman was first granted permission to stay in the Banana Islands, where he settled on December 17, 1771, and stayed for more than three years.
+With these contacts, Smeathman was first granted permission to stay in the Banana Islands, where he settled on 17 December 1771, and stayed for more than three years.
 Upon arrival, Smeathman presented himself to King James Cleveland, an Afro-European slave trader who helped him settle and explore by taking him in through negotiating terms with other members of the local ruling elite (referred to as "kings" or "chiefs" by the traders in the region).
 In exchange for gifts, Smeathman was given permission to settle on the islands, and he was also given help in his research.
 He relied on the locals to assist him in constructing a house and he bartered with them in order to obtain local resources.
 This dependence came about due to the lack of European settlement in his location of residence.
 Shortly after his arrival, Smeathman contracted a case of what he described as malaria.
 Though he claimed that he had cured himself with Dr. Fothergill's advice and his medical books that he had brought along, he suffered from symptoms of the disease until his death from a fever, which was fifteen years after initial exposure.

 Although his voyage was sponsored in large part by anti-slavery Quakers like John Fothergill, Smeathman relied on individuals involved in slave-trading networks, such as British slave-trader Miles Barber, for support and assistance.
-He and Andreas Berlin, his botanist assistant, also frequently socialized and played golf with slave-trading merchants and agents.
+He initially vowed to tell the truth about "those little-known and much misrepresented people, the Negroes."
+However, being lonely and dependent on the slave traders for food, protection, and transportation, "compromise by compromise", he slowly integrated himself into the system.
+He and Andreas Berlin, his botanist assistant, frequently socialized and played golf with slave-trading merchants and agents.
+By around 1774, he began to trade slaves in exchange for supplies for his expeditions.
 In fact, Smeathman seems to have regarded slave traders as 'gentlemen' and tried to refashion himself as one of them.

 Smeathman travelled and gathered specimens throughout the Sherbro area, the Kamaranka River, and the Sierra Leone River estuary.
 In addition, he visited Bunce Island to ship out his specimens.
 Smeathman relied on assistance from indigenous people in his collections and research, particularly with the examination of termite mounds, but was often reluctant to accept their entomological knowledge.
 He initially encountered problems with preserving his specimens during oceanic transport, but discovered that placing boxes of specimens atop opened rum barrels effectively prevented their destruction.